You’re wondering if you’re normal or broken

 - Task avoidance that outlasts its original trigger is the earliest warning sign that a chronic pattern is forming [6].

-- Longitudinal research links chronic procrastination with worse health outcomes through accumulated stress and neglected health behaviors [3].
+- Longitudinal research links chronic procrastination with worse health outcomes through accumulated stress [3].

 Is occasional procrastination even a problem?